CMU-313/fall23-nodebb-ajax/UserGuide.md

 # User Guide for Courses Features

-This user guide provides detailed instructions on how to create a new course and add student to a course, as well as how to test them.
+This user guide provides detailed instructions on how to create a new course with students added to it, as well as how to test them.

 ## Table of Contents